Cody Hall

-Cody Taylor Hall (born May 31, 1991) is an American professional wrestler.
-He is best known for working for New Japan Pro-Wrestling (NJPW), where he was a member of the Bullet Club stable.
-Hall is a second generation wrestler, as the son of the late Scott Hall.
+Cody Taylor Hall (born May 31, 1991) is an American retired professional wrestler.
+He is best known for working for New Japan Pro-Wrestling (NJPW), where he was a former member of the Bullet Club stable.
+Hall is a second generation wrestler, as the son of Scott Hall.

 Early life

 Hall was born to Scott Hall and Dana Lee Burgio in 1991 and has a sister, Cassidy.
 He considers fellow professional wrestlers Kevin Nash and Sean Waltman as uncles due to them being close friends of his father.

 Hall was a member of the United States Air Force and served an active duty service commitment with the 460th Security Forces Squadron at Buckley Air Force Base in Colorado.
 Hall departed to become a professional wrestler.

 Professional wrestling career

 Early career (2012–2014)

 Hall began to train as a professional wrestler in 2010 with his father, as he wanted to follow in his footsteps.
 Hall's first match took place on July 14, 2012, in Belleview Pro Wrestling, defeating Josh Hess.
 In the following years, Hall worked in various promotions, usually in tag matches with Kevin Nash or Sean Waltman, both Scott Hall's friends.
 On November 15, 2014, at Superstars of Wrestling 2, Hall won the Superstars of Wrestling Championship after defeating Tim Zbyszko in a ladder match.
 In 2014, Hall won the Georgia Heavyweight Championship from Southern Fried Championship Wrestling.